iOS 15 FaceTime Guide: New Features, SharePlay, Screen Share, Updates

 Our FaceTime guide outlines everything that's new in the FaceTime app in iOS 15 and iPadOS 15, and many of these features are also in macOS Monterey and can even be used in tvOS 15.
 We've also included detailed how tos and tutorials so you can dive right into FaceTime after upgrading.

 SharePlay is FaceTime's biggest new feature, and it's basically a way for you to do more on FaceTime calls with your friends and family.
 You can watch TV together, listen to music, and share your screen.
-SharePlay is coming in iOS 15, iPadOS 15, macOS Monterey, and tvOS 15, but it has been delayed and won't be available when the new updates launch.
-Instead, Apple will add the feature in future updates.
+SharePlay is was introduced in iOS 15.1, iPadOS 15.1, tvOS 15.1, and macOS Monterey 12.1 after being delayed from the initial launch versions of the software.

 - iOS 15: How to Share Your Screen on a FaceTime Call